neondatabase/website/content/docs/ai/ai-langchain.md

 ## Create a database in Neon

 In Neon, create a database named `titanic`.
-You can quickly do this from the Neon console:
+You can do this from the Neon console by following these steps:

 1. Navigate to the [Neon Console](https://console.neon.tech).
 1. Select a project.